Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Get-AzDataFactoryDataset.md

 ```

 This command gets information for the dataset named DAWikipediaClickEvents in the data factory named WikiADF, and then uses standard dot notation to view the **Location** associated with that dataset.
-Alternatively, assign the output of the **Get-AzureRmDataFactoryDataset** cmdlet to a variable, and then use dot notation to view the Location property associated with the dataset object stored in that variable.
+Alternatively, assign the output of the **Get-AzDataFactoryDataset** cmdlet to a variable, and then use dot notation to view the Location property associated with the dataset object stored in that variable.

 ## PARAMETERS